JarbasTesch/controle_pdv/README.md

 ### `cadastrar_etapa3()`
 Registers employees in the third stage ("Adesão") of the process, similar to Stage 2, but for documents in a different directory.
 The status is updated based on the presence of documents.

-### `disparar_email()`
+### `enviar_email_etapaX()`
-This function is defined but still under development.
-It is intended to handle the process of sending emails to the employees, but it is not yet functional in the current version of the script.
+This function (and its variants) is responsible for sending an email notifying about the progress of the respective step.
+In other words, "send_email_step1" will handle sending emails related to the "step1" column.

 ## How to Use